Renan-Luiz/PacMan-Game/README.md

 The Maze can be quickly made by adding walls '+', pacdots '.' and pacman 'C' to a txt file.

-The comments in the code are in portuguese language.
+The comments in the code are in portuguese.